LM-mixup: Text Data Augmentation via Language Model based Mixup: Dataset

 We introduce \dataset, a dataset specifically designed for \task, comprising five task types: QA pairs, True/False (TFQ), Paragraph, Multiple-Choice Question (MCQ), and Category-Statement (CS).
 The overall pipeline is illustrated in Figure~\ref{fig:pipeline}.
 Overall, \dataset comprises 144,884 samples spanning these five task types, with a balanced distribution across normal, cross-topic, and noisy variants, as shown in Appendix~\ref{ap:data_stat}.

-\subsection{Raw data collection}
+\subsection{Raw Data Collection}

-\textbf{Source Selection.} As shown in Step~1 of Figure~\ref{fig:pipeline} , we use the Wikipedia dataset\footnote{\url{https://huggingface.co/datasets/lucadiliello/english_wikipedia}} as the initial source and sample entries across topical categories to construct the original corpus with broad coverage.
+\textbf{Source Selection.} As shown in Step~1 of Figure~\ref{fig:pipeline}, we use the Wikipedia dataset\footnote{\url{https://huggingface.co/datasets/lucadiliello/english_wikipedia}} as the initial source and sample entries across diverse categories, including domains such as biology, law, and other long-tail areas, to build a broadly covered corpus.
 To improve quality, we remove overly short entries, extract only plain text, and apply basic deduplication to eliminate redundant content.
-After filtering, about 10,000 Wikipedia entries are retained.
+After filtering, about 10,000 Wikipedia entries remain.

 \textbf{Paragraph Segmentation.} Since Wikipedia articles are often long, directly feeding them into LLMs may cause inefficiency and instability~\citep{liu2023lost}.
-We segment each article into semantically coherent blocks by first splitting into sentences and then greedily concatenating them until a token limit $T$\footnote{We use \texttt{cl100k\_base} tokenizer.} is reached.
+We segment each article into semantically coherent blocks by first splitting into sentences and then greedily concatenating them until a token limit of 512\footnote{We use \texttt{cl100k\_base} tokenizer.} is reached.
 To balance coherence and boundary effects, we allow optional overlaps and merge very short segments, while over-length sentences are further split at punctuation marks.
 The final blocks preserve the original order to ensure narrative consistency and traceability.
+More details can be found in Appendix~\ref{sec:add_details_mixture}.

-\subsection{High- and low-quality data construction}
+\subsection{High- and Low-Quality Data Construction}

 \textbf{High-Quality Sample Generation.} As shown in Step~2 of Figure~\ref{fig:pipeline}, to transform generic Wikipedia paragraphs into task-specific samples, we use a prompt-based rewriting approach with the \texttt{ChatGPT-4o-mini}~\citep{achiam2023gpt}.
 All tasks follow the principle of information density to produce knowledge-rich outputs, with MCQ, TFQ, and CS pairs differing only in prompt formats (see Appendix~\ref{sec:prompt}).
 For paragraph-level tasks, segmented text blocks that are correctly parsed and meet template constraints are directly used as high-quality samples; invalid ones are discarded.